 Overview

-Iceland University of the Arts, established in 1998 through the merger of several art schools, is the nation’s premier institution for higher education in the arts.
-Located in Reykjavík’s creative district, the university offers specialized programs across visual arts, performing arts, design, and music.
-As Iceland’s only dedicated arts university, it plays a vital role in the country’s vibrant cultural scene, nurturing generations of artists who gain international recognition.
+Iceland University of the Arts (Listaháskóli Íslands), established in 1998 through the merger of several art schools, is Iceland’s leading higher education institution dedicated to the arts.
+Based in Reykjavík’s creative district, the university offers specialized programs across visual arts, performing arts, design, and music.
+For students who want a focused arts education while studying in one of Europe’s most distinctive cultural capitals, it remains a key option in Iceland.

 2. General Information